Where the current time is:

 Santa Ponsa has a super beach (almost 1.5 km) with a beautiful area of natural forest, perfect for a walk or to escape from the heat in Summer!

-Shops, restaurants, cafes and bars are accessible from the some parts of the beach.
+Shops, cafes and are accessible from some parts of the beach.

 You will find Sunbeds, Parasols, Pedalos and various Watersports.
 There are Lifeguards on duty.
 Accessible for Wheelchairs.

-Palmanova has 3 bays, Son Matias, (1.2 km), Palma Nova Bay (1km) and the smaller Es Carregador, all
+Palmanova has 3 main beaches, Son Matias, (1.2 km), Palma Nova Bay (1km) and the smaller Es Carregador, all

 are beautifully kept and very popular with tourists and locals alike.
 Shops, restaurants, cafes, bars are easily accessible from the beach.

 There are Sunbeds, Parasols, Pedalos and various Watersports.
 There are also Lifeguards on duty.
 Accessible for Wheelchairs.
 Palmanova see more

 Magaluf has a very beautiful beach of 1Km, very busy in Summer months when young tourists holiday.